blessedmadukoma/go-simple-bank/details.md

     4.  created a validator.go file to validate the currency, which removes the duplication we have
     5.  created currency.go in util package, added supported currency as constants and implemented a method `IsSupportedCurrency` to validate if the currency is supported or not.
     6.  register the custom validation method `validCurrency` in server.go
-    7.  replace all oneOf=... with the name of the registered validation: `currency`
+    7.  replace all oneOf... with the name of the registered validation: `currency`

 15. Lecture 15: Add users table with unique foreign key contraints in PostgreSQL
     1.  updated dbdiagram design by adding a user's table, linking the `owner` field in Accounts to the user's table and setting a composite index on the currency and owner meaning a user must only have one USD account (not 2) or one EUR account (not 2 EUR accts), but can have USD, EUR, NGN accounts.